 Illinois OSHA Training

-The Illinois Public Employee Only (PEO) State Plan, which is administered and maintained by the Illinois Department of Labor (IDOL), covers public employees in the state.
+The Illinois Department of Labor (IDOL) administered the Illinois Public Employee Only State Plan, an occupational safety and health plan for public employees in the state.
 Private employers and federal agencies must follow national OSHA standards.
-For more information, see IDOL's website: http://www.state.il.us/agency/idol/

 - OSHA 10-Hour Construction Training